schbz/GistsForWallpapers/README.md

 This is simply a list of gists to be made available for use on [FreeWallpaperMaker.com](https://freewallpapermaker.com/).

-My reasons for creating _Free Wallpaper Maker_ are:
+My main reasons for creating _Free Wallpaper Maker_ are:

 1. To make it a bit easier to create custom wallpapers that are more functional than the the standard generic picture
 2. I wanted something to use gists for
-3. I was looking for something to try out Nuxt 3 on

 This collection is presented in the form of a Github repo to make it easier for anyone to suggest changes or contribute their own gists.